 We present to you, a Rapid-Fire with Zorawar Kalra, unplugged, uncensored and extremely entertaining:

+Which is the worst dish you have ever eaten?
 Horse meat.
 There is a horse meat dish that I had in Cambridge.
 My friend took me to try it and it was perhaps the worst dish I have ever eaten.
 It was boiled, completely unseasoned, with absolutely no flavour.
 And they insisted that is their original recipe so how does one argue with that?

+Which is the strangest meat you have eaten?
 There are lots of weird things I have eaten but I think the award goes to Chicken Feet.
 Braised and crisp, I had it in El Bulli in Spain in 2006, a few years before it shut down.
 I loved all the food there but this I just could not because it actually looked like Chicken Feet!
 It was all bone, where in the world was all the meat?

+Butter Chicken or Tandoori Chicken?
 This one is easy.
 Tandoori Chicken as I’m a low carb kind of a guy.

+Your best street food memory?
 When I used to live in South Delhi, I would go for a tuition class in Malviya Nagar.
 There was a tikki wala, who used to make this fantastic Aloo ki Tikki.
 I remember that the only reason I convinced myself to go for tuition was to treat myself to the tikki.
 My father used to hate all this for hygiene issues so in my house it was forbidden, perhaps which is why I relished it so much.
 We had the craziest curated dining experiences growing up as we couldn’t eat on the street like at those chowmein trucks which dished out great food!